Priyanka Chopra Reacts To Catfights: We Were Elbowing Each Other Out To Get To That One Spot

 Priyanka: Create More Opportunities For Women

 According to E!
-Online, the 37-year-old actor said she believes in order to change this perception, women in power need to support other women.
+Online, the 37-year-old actor said that she believes in order to change this perception, women in power need to support other women.

 PeeCee Further Adds..